aws-samples/aws-modernization-with-launchdarkly/content/035_module_1/39_launchdarkly_user_targeting.md

 1. Name the feature flag `upperimage` (which will also populate the Key with the `upperimage` value).
 Provide a description, and check the box for [*SDKs using Client-side ID*](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks).
 The rest of the page can be optionally filled out.
 Once you've completed, select **Save flag** on the bottom.
 ![Image Flag](/images/setup/image-target-1.png)

-1. Within the feature flag configuration screen, select **Add user targets**, and for the true variation select the drop down arrow and type in your username.
+1. Within the feature flag configuration screen, select **Add user targets** under **Individual targeting** section, and for the true variation select the drop down arrow and type in your username.
 Select **Add User**.
 Enter a username, for example `workshop-user` or any other on your choice.
 ![Add user target](/images/setup/user-target-1.png)